algosup/2023-2024-project-3-virtual-processor-team-7/QA/testPlan.md

   - The purpose of this test plan is to ensure the functionality, reliability, and correctness of the virtual processor and interpreter.
 The document introduces:

     -  **Test Strategy:**
-       - This test strategy is designed to meticulously evaluate the:
-        - functionality,
-        - efficiency, and
-        - stability of virtual processors, aiming to guarantee optimal operation in virtualized environments
+      <br>Outline the goals of this test plan, specifying the testing environment and delineating the scope and levels of testing.
+Additionally, articulate the principles guiding the testing process and categorize the testing types involved.
     -  **Execution Strategy:**
-      Describes how the test will be performed and process to identify and report bugs, and to fix and implement fixes.
+      <br>Describes how the test will be performed and process to identify and report bugs, and to fix and implement fixes.
     -  **Test Management:**
-      Process to handle the logistics of the test and all the events that come up during execution.
+      <br>Process to handle the logistics of the test and all the events that come up during execution.

 ### 2.2 Project Overview